 So being a Jeep owner, you are probably aware that not all Jeeps are created equal.
 This is a major consideration when determining a big tire upgrade on your Jeep.
-The tire that will easily fit on a stock Jeep Rubicon might not necessarily fit as snug on a TJ or JL model.
+The tire that will easily fit on a stock Jeep Rubicon might not necessarily fit as snugly on a TJ or JL model.

 Why is this the case?

 Well, every Jeep, like most car models, is built for a specific application and each has its own strengths and weaknesses.
 So what might be a relatively straightforward fit for one model will require some minor or even major modifications to another.
 Manufacturers are constantly tweaking top-selling models to keep them on par with safety and emissions standards, so there are always variables between the years.

 Also bear in mind, when venturing off-road you are advised to be well prepared.
 This involves carrying all the necessary safety and recovery equipment.
 You might even go so far as to start fitting protection to your Jeep in the form of steel off-road bumpers, roof racks to carry accessories, and recovery gear.
 Communication equipment and other essentials all add weight and before you know it the stock suspension load-carrying ability will be maxed out.

-Hence, an upgraded suspension will allow you to not only increase your load carrying capabilities but also stiffen up the ride for more off-road stability.
+Hence, an upgraded suspension will allow you to not only increase your load-carrying capabilities but also stiffen up the ride for more off-road stability.

 Watch them fit 35’s on a JL:

 What is this backspacing all about?

 The backspacing measurement is an important consideration in the fitment of a bigger wheel and tire to the vehicle.

 Backspacing is described as the distance from the hub mounting surface to the inside lip of the wheel (measured in inches).
 Increased backspacing puts the tire closer to the center of the truck.
 Hence a rim with a closer to 0 or negative offset will sit further out and allow you to fit wider tires.